Guide to Tax Issues and Resolution Options for Georgia Taxpayers

 The biggest tax problems in Georgia tend to be unfiled tax returns, penalties, collection actions, and tax audits.
 If you are dealing with any of these issues, you are not alone, and there is hope.
 The following sections provide an overview of each of these problems.

-The GA DOR will assess penalties if you pay or file late.
-However, the penalty for late filing is ten times higher than the penalty for paying late.
-In almost every situation, if you can’t afford to pay, you should still file.
+The GA DOR will assess penalties if you miss the deadline or file late.
+However, the penalty for late filing is 10 times higher than the penalty for late payment.
+In almost every situation, even if you can’t afford to pay, you should still file.

-The GA DOR has several policies similar to the IRS’s, including the interest rate on back taxes.
+The GA DOR has several policies similar to those of the IRS, including the interest rate on back taxes.
 The GA DOR and the IRS both apply the federal funds rate plus 3%.

 A tax lien is a legal claim to your assets.
-If you try to sell an asset, the lienholder has the right to the money — not you.
-The GA DOR has the right to issue tax liens (also called state tax executions) 30 days after the issuance of a notice called “Official Assessment and Demand For Payment.”
+That means if you try to sell an asset, the lienholder has the right to the money, not you.
+The GA DOR has the right to issue tax liens (also called state tax executions) 30 days after issuing the “Official Assessment and Demand For Payment.”

 Individual Income Tax Audit